elliotsayes/vouch-gitcoin-passport-offchain/server/README.md

 # Vouch-Gitcoin-Passport Server

-This server is a simple service that provides the ability to verify the wallets AO balance and then vouch for approved wallet addresses.
+This server is a simple service that provides the ability to verify an Ethereum wallet's Gitcoin Passport and then vouch for approved Arweave wallet addresses.

 ## Deployment